lvicino/ft_transcendence/README.md

 - **Solution:** Implemented a server-authoritative model with a fixed tick rate to ensure both players see consistent physics.

 ### lvicino
-- **Contributions:** Designed and implemented chat system, including the database schema for messages and relations, and the WebSocket message broker.
+- **Contributions:** Architected a real-time chat microservice using Fastify and WebSockets, featuring a PostgreSQL schema for managing friend relations and message routing.
-- **Challenges:** Handling edge cases like users blocking each other while currently in a chat or game.
+- **Challenges:** Synchronizing user identities and online status in real-time across a decoupled microservice architecture.
-- **Solution:** Added strict middleware checks on the WebSocket events to intercept and drop messages if a block relation exists in the database.
+- **Solution:** Engineered a WebSocket message broker that manages an in-memory client registry to broadcast live status updates and route private messages.

 ### kosipova
 - **Contributions:** Set up the React 19 frontend, built the design system, implemented the game canvas rendering, and integrated the i18n language switcher.